foxssake/netfox/docs/netfox/tutorials/input-gathering-tips-and-tricks.md

 gather input for each tick - the hardware wouldn't update, since the ticks are run one after the other.

-Instead, ticks are gathered *before* each tick loop.
+Instead, input is gathered *before* each tick loop, and then reused for each tick in the loop.
 This explains why special measures need to be taken in some cases.

-To read more about *netfox*'s *tick loop*, see [network tick loop].
+To read more about *netfox*'s *tick loop*, see the [Network tick loop].

 ## Continuous inputs